-"Many times Kalisch does not go to the important events so that local leaders have the opportunity to get stronger."
+"Many times Kalisch does not go to the important events so that local leaders have the opportunity to be recognized get stronger."

-There is also a possibility that the projects will be centralized and according to FECHAC, many projects did not emerge in FECHAC's headquarters, but from local initiatives.
+One could also imagine the possibility that the projects would be centralized.
+However, according to FECHAC, many projects did not emerge in FECHAC's headquarters, but from local initiatives.

-The long run impact of the Trust deserves consideration.
-Its members, collaborators and people from other institutions, think the organization is still young.
+The long-term impact of the Trust deserves consideration.
+Its members, collaborators and representatives from other institutions note that the organization is still young.
 The real impact should be noticeable in the long run.
-Overall there will be a change in culture and attitude.
-They mentioned that people of Chihuahua are adopting a more social and civic-minded conscious as they realize that it their responsibility to help disadvantaged people.
+Overall, they expect to witness a change in culture and attitude.
+Most mentioned that the people of Chihuahua are adopting a more civic-minded consciousness, as they realize that it their responsibility to help disadvantaged people.

-In a study of civil society organizations, Rubén Aguilar describes that many Mexican civil society organizations that focus on development emerged because of a charismatic leader.
-As the institutionalization process went on, it became clear that without the leader, his experience and contacts, the organization would not be able to function.
-This case study has detailed the context in which FECHAC emerged and its evolution and why Samuel Kalisch is a bridging leader.
-What makes FECHAC an exceptional organization and Samuel Kalisch an unusual leader is that both the organization and the leader have managed to grow together without creating an interdependent and limiting relationship.
-Through collaboration, FECHAC and Kalisch have been able to contribute effectively to solving a complex problem such as marginalization and social exclusion.
+In a study of civil society organizations, Rubén Aguilar maintains that many Mexican non-governmental organizations that focus on development emerged because of a charismatic leader.
+As the institutionalization process takes place, it becomes clear that without the leader, his experience and contacts, the organization would not be able to function.
+FECHAC may be the exception.

+This case study has detailed the context in which FECHAC emerged, its evolution and why Samuel Kalisch is a bridging leader.
+What makes FECHAC an exceptional organization and Samuel Kalisch an unusual leader is that both the organization and the leader have managed to grow together, without creating a dependent and limiting relationship.
+Through collaboration, FECHAC and Kalisch have been able to contribute effectively to solving complex problems such as marginalization and social exclusion.